TeamNCMC/features-from-dlc/README.md

    - `plot_condition_off`: `None` or a list.
 List of conditions NOT to be plotted.
 Does not apply for the raster plots nor the bar plots next to the time series.
    - `plot_delay_list`: List of conditions whose delay will be displayed in the figure.
    - `style_file`: full path to the plot configuration file that specifies the graphs colors, linewidths...
-1. Check the configs/xxx.py file, where "xxx" corresponds to `modality` specified in the script.
+1. Check the modality.py configuration file.
 In particular, check that `PIXEL_SIZE`, `STIM_TIME` and `CLIP_DURATION` correspond to your experimental conditions if a settings.toml file is not provided with the DLC files to be analyzed.
 Also check that `BODYPARTS` contains all the bodyparts used to compute features.
 Check that the thresholds defined in the `--- Data cleaning parameters` section make sense.
 1. Run the script !
 Make sure you activated the `ffd` conda environment.

+Alternatively, you can also just display the plots from data previously processed.
+To do so, comment out the call to `ffd.process_directory` and uncomment the following block.

 #### The configuration file
 This file actually defines how are computed the requested features.
 An example for openfield experiments is provided in the `configs` folder.
 In case you want to write your own, you should start from there.
-If you have no idea where to start, ask me (Guillaume, [g.legoc@posteo.org](mailto:g.legoc@posteo.org)).

 Note that those files are *very* specific : they use DLC bodyparts directly so the latter need to exist in the tracking file (eg. bodyparts should be named _exactly_ the same and correspond to _exactly_  the same bodypart).
 All the variables in here are used in the main script, so they all need to be defined, while imports will depend on what is needed.
 If you don't want to actually use them, you need to find a trick so that the functionnality is disabled but the script is still working.